chrisdevisser/ff12-tza-guide/README.md

 - Order of Ambrosia
 - At least one of every equipment obtained without buying it (when possible; bazaar is okay and buying extras is okay)
 - Bestiary second pages complete
+- Not necessarily the earliest opportunities
+    - My first recommendation for this would be [xAshe10x's video guide](https://www.youtube.com/watch?v=qQMTNO6Wnog)

 If this is your first time playing, then the guide will be hard to follow.
 This is meant for someone who's relatively familiar with the game.